-• Wall-mount hardware (optional): if you want to wall-mount your Telephony Gateway, you need to obtain two drywall anchors or wood screws.

-Getting Battery Ethernet Safety Started Installation Installation Configuration Usage Troubleshooting Glossary

-Information packet: your cable company should furnish you with a packet containing information about your service and how to set it up.
-Read this information carefully and contact your cable company if you have any questions.
+- Ethernet Cable(s): as shown in the image to the left, this is a Category 5e (CAT5e) straight-through cable for connecting computers to the Gateway. - Wall-mount hardware (optional): if you want to wall-mount your Telephony Gateway, you need to obtain two drywall anchors or wood screws.
+See the Wall-Mount Template and Instructions for more details. - Information packet: your cable company should furnish you with a packet containing information about your service and how to set it up.
+Read this information carefully.
+Contact your cable company if you have any questions.